ABI-Software/ABIBook/tutorials/embc13/scenario3/opencor.rst

 For this tutorial we will :term:`fork` an existing workspace.
 This creates new workspace owned by you, containing a copy of all the files in the workspace you forked including their complete history.
 This is equivalent to cloning the workspace, creating a new workspace for yourself, and then pushing the contents of the cloned workspace into your new workspace.

-Forking a workspace can be done using the Physiome model repository web interface.
+Forking a workspace can be done using the Physiome Model Repository web interface.
 The first step is to find the workspace you wish to fork.
 We will use the *EMBC 2013 Tutorial - Noble 1962* :term:`workspace` from the exposure referenced above, which can be found at: `<http://teaching.physiomeproject.org/workspace/182>`_.

 Now click on the :guilabel:`fork` option in the toolbar, as shown below.